vladflore/blog/_posts/2020-07-06-pet-project-part1.markdown

 * [Spring Boot CLI]
 * [hub]

+I will update this list as necessary.

-At a minimum, you should have an IDE, Git, Bash, Spring Boot CLI and hub.
+At a minimum, you should have: an IDE, Git, Bash, Spring Boot CLI and hub.

 ## Initial preparation
 Let's first set up the project skeleton considering the above.